pqrs-org/NoEjectDelay/README.md

 make
 </pre>

-Then, NoEjectDelay-VERSION.pkg.zip has been created in the current directory.
+Then, NoEjectDelay-VERSION.dmg has been created in the current directory.
 It's a distributable package.